 Sleep is closely related to stress.
 When you don’t get enough sleep, cortisol levels rise, which may drastically impact your milk supply.

-Because you’re taking care of a little one who is likely waking up many times throughout the night to feed, it can be nearly impossible to get the solid 7-8 hours required for healthy, happy (stress!) hormone balance.
+Because you’re caring for a little one who is likely waking up many times throughout the night to feed, it can be nearly impossible to get the solid 7-8 hours required for a healthy, happy (stress!) hormone balance.

 3. Hydration and Breastfeeding

 Your hydration level directly impacts how much milk can be produced.
-Carrying a bottle of water with you, keeping one in the baby’s room (where you breastfeed), or creating milestones such as a glass of water every time you breastfeed can help with remembering to drink and stay hydrated.
+Carrying a bottle of water with you, keeping one in the baby’s room (where you breastfeed), or creating milestones such as a glass of water every time you breastfeed can help remember to drink and stay hydrated.

 Wrapping Up Macros For Breastfeeding